cquinn540/noticeboard/README.md

 This is a simple web app that mimics the commuter noticeboard at North Station.
 It polls the MTBA V3 API at 1 minute intervals to keep a record of the next 10 arrivals / departures.

+## Installation

+Check that you have node, npm and yarn installed:

+`$node --version`
+`$npm --version`
+`$yarn --version`

+You can install yarn with `npm -g install yarn`
+This will fetch the latest yarn 1.0 version.

+To install the rest of the dependencies, run:
+`yarn install` in root directoy with the yarn.lock file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts